 Indefinite Leave to Remain in the UK

-At the end of successful completion of a five-year period on a UK Ancestral visa, the holder can apply for permanent residence, also known as Indefinite Leave to Remain.
-This is of course subject to certain requirements.
+At the end of the successful completion of five years on a UK Ancestral visa, the holder can apply for permanent residence, also known as Indefinite Leave to Remain.
+This, is of course, subject to specific requirements.

 If you do not meet the criteria to apply for permanent residence, you may apply to extend your Ancestry visa.